Qualitative vs. quantitative research: what's the difference?

 Advantages and disadvantages of qualitative data

 The most significant advantage to qualitative data is that it’s easy to present your data as a story to your audience.
 In this way, qualitative data has both staying power and the ability to persuade others.
 People remember stories and how they make them feel.
-While charts and numbers can convince others to change, they won’t always translate into action or follow-through.
-One of qualitative data’s biggest advantages is that it offers rich, in-depth insights that allow you to explore new contexts and deeper understandings.
+While charts and numbers can convince others to change, they won’t always translate into action.
+Instead, qualitative data offers rich, in-depth insights that allow you to explore new contexts and deeper understandings.

-The drawbacks of qualitative research are that it’s often not a statistically representative form of data collection, and it can require multiple data sessions, which can lead to varying analyses and a lot of time and resources spent
+Cons: Traditionally time-consuming and expensive, impossible to replicate, challenging to interpret raw data, analysis is subjective The cons of qualitative research are that it’s often not a statistically representative form of data collection, and it can require multiple data sessions, which can lead to varying analyses.

 Examples of qualitative vs. quantitative research questions

 When planning research, you want to be strategic with your test questions.
-Here are some examples of qualitative vs. quantitative questions to give you a better idea of what to ask.
+Here are some examples of qualitative vs. quantitative questions to give you an idea of how they work.

 Quantitative research questions

-Quantitative research questions are typically set up so that the answer is numerical or statistical or so that the answer is objective.
-Typically, this process is automated and answers can’t be followed by more questions.
+Quantitative research questions are typically set up so that the answer is numerical, statistical, or objective.
+This process is typically automated, and answers can’t be followed up.

 • How long have you been a customer of our organization?